The San Pablo Avenue Corridor Project

 On March 14 2022, ACTC (Alameda County Transportation Commission) voted to approve bus lanes and protected bike lanes on San Pablo Ave, to improve public safety, speed up service for riders, and sustain projected growth along the corridor.

 Bus lanes and protected bike lanes will run on San Pablo Ave from 16th Street in Downtown Oakland, through Emeryville, through the Golden Gate District, up to Heinz Street in South Berkeley.
 This decision is based on multi-year public engagement effort with residents and businesses that wrapped up this past winter.

 - For more details, view the ACTC project presentation from 3/14/22.

 Next steps for ACTC:

-- Gather additional resident feedback on design plans in Spring ’23 (check here for updates).
+- Gather additional resident feedback on design plans in Fall/winter ’23 (check here for updates).

 The long-term San Pablo Corridor Project stretches from Downtown Oakland to Richmond with a completion date of 2040.